Vacation time is here!

 - Fight for your right to fresh air.

-If you plan to travel abroad, I recommend reading this article on the Nomadic Matt Travel Blog: 10 Simple Tips to Help You Avoid Getting Sick When You Travel.
+If you plan to travel abroad, I recommend reading this article: 10 Simple Tips to Help You Avoid Getting Sick When You Travel.

-And finally, if you want a fun twist on the subject, read these 18 Surefire Ways to Get Sick While Traveling from the Independent Traveler Blog.
+And finally, if you want a fun twist on the subject, read these 18 Surefire Ways to Get Sick While Traveling.

 Important Note: The information provided here is for general travel health advice and information only.
 It is not a replacement for a personal consultation with your doctor.